makhortheeight/rowland-quantsec/README.md

 ### Fields used in this procedure:

 in=/path/to/sample/file
->Indicates the input file --> In this pipeline, that's the sequence that needs trimming
+>Indicates the input file --> in this pipeline, that's the sequence that needs trimming

 out=/path/to/output/file
->Indicates the output file --> In this pipeline, that's the trimmed sequence
+>Indicates the output file --> in this pipeline, that's the trimmed sequence

 ref=/path/to/polyA.fa.gz,/path/to/truseq.fa.gz
 >Indicates the references file(s) --> in this case, parts of sequence that need to be removed (i.e. polyA tails & cDNA adaptors)